lsroxas/bdcc2025_lab1/README.md

 Scope:
 <ul>
 <li>Analysis will be done on github archive entries from 2020 - 2025.</li>
-<li>The analysis will be limited to projects under the Apache Software Foundation</li>
+<li>The analysis will be limited to 10 most active projects under the Apache Software Foundation</li>
 </ul>

 Working file: